OSI-INC/ATD/README.txt

 2) baseURL: Determines the type of company the app is accessing.
 To access a sandbox company, the string is "development".
 To access a production company, the string is "production".
-Include either string in your qbiconfig file like this: 'baseUrl' => "production"
+Include either string in your atdconfig file like this: 'baseUrl' => "production"

 Once the app has been approved, and you have configured your settings as described above, you are ready to connect with your company.